Shakespeare said it best...

-I would like to think that Shakespeare must have felt the urge to visit some of the faraway places he frequently used as settings in his plays.
+I would like to think that Shakespeare must have fantasized about the faraway places he frequently used as settings in his plays.

-In The Merchant of Venice, he writes of the business conducted on the Rialto, a bridge that still stands today and of Belmont, an area that only existed in Shakespeare’d mind but could certainly be set in the tropical Italian mountains of the north near Lago Maggiore say, where the wise Portia meets her suitors and must choose one to marry her.
+In The Merchant of Venice, he writes of the business conducted on the Rialto, a bridge that still stands today.
+In the same play, the setting transitions to Belmont, an area that only existed in Shakespeare’s mind but could certainly be set in the tropical Italian mountains of the north near Lago Maggiore, a most beautiful area bordering Switzerland.
+It is here that the wise Portia meets her suitors and must choose one to marry her.

 Romeo and Juliet, of course, is set in Verona.
 Tourists can see Juliet’s golden statue (a tourist trap, I might add) in the Capulet courtyard.